Union Jack (Joseph Chapman)

-Union Jack (Joseph "Joey" Chapman) is a fictional character appearing in American comic books published by Marvel Comics.
+Union Jack (Joseph "Joey" Chapman) is a character appearing in American comic books published by Marvel Comics.
 He is the third person to take on the role of Union Jack.
 He first appeared in Captain America #253 (January, 1981).

 Publication history

 1980s publications

 Roger Stern and John Byrne introduced Chapman in Captain America #253 (January 1981); in the story he visits his friend Kenneth Crichton, grandson of original Union Jack Lord Falsworth, at Falsworth Manor and ends up putting on the costume to help Captain America in his final battle against Baron Blood.

 1990s publications

 Fabian Nicieza and Kieron Dwyer featured him in the story The Establishment for Marvel Comics Presents #42 (February 1990); in the story, set one year after his previous appearance, Chapman finds his allegiance to a group of thugs opposed to the Thatcher Government tested when they decide to terrorize Falsworth Manor; a flashback also reveals that the original Union Jack's daughter Lady Jacqueline had initially been opposed to his permanently adopting the Union Jack identity.

-Dan Abnett and Gary Erskine featured Chapman in Knights of Pendragon #7-8 (January-February 1991); in the story he is shown seeking help after receiving the mystical power of the Pendragon.
+Dan Abnett and Gary Erskine featured Chapman in Knights of Pendragon #7-8 (January–February 1991); in the story he is shown seeking help after receiving the mystical power of the Pendragon.
 While John Byrne featured him again in a fiftieth anniversary celebration in Namor the Sub-Mariner #12 (March 1991); the story is about the reunion of the Invaders for a mission to rescue Namor.

 Skip Dietz and Hoang Nguyen featured him in a Knights of Pendragon story for Marvel Comics Presents #122 (February 1993); the story is about an investigation into the cause of crop circles.

 John Freeman pitched a follow-up to Knights of Pendragon called Armageddon Knights in late 1993, but never received a response; the story, which featured Chapman, would have wrapped up loose-ends from the preceding series.

 Ben Raab and John Cassaday featured him in the three-issue Union Jack (December 1998-February 1999) mini-series; in the story he loses his friend Kenneth to the vampiric Baroness Blood.